josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 4 - Microservices/README.md

 In this project, you will run all API servers and MongoDB servers in its own ports.

+Each API project has two directories:
+- /seeds - The seeds you will use to create your MongoDB collection
+- /src - The API's files

 > You will find more instructions in the README.md files inside */src* directories in each APIs.